Welcome to JUMP

-JUMP (Japan Uncertainty Modelling Project) is a new project in FRCGC, which links with groups in NIES and CCSR working on similar subjects.
-Running for 5 years, from April 2007, we aim to investigate and reduce the uncertainty associated with various aspects of climate change ranging over the multidecadal to centennial time scale.
+JUMP (Japan Uncertainty Modelling Project) is now in its second phase.
+The JUMP name remains, although many institutes in Japan have changed name.
+JUMP is now based at the Research Institute for Global Change (formerly FRCGC), and links with groups in NIES and AORI (formerly CCSR) working on similar subjects.
+Running for 5 years, from April 2012, the goal of JUMP remains investigating and reducing uncertainty associated with various aspects of climate change ranging over the multidecadal to centennial time scale.
+Paleoclimate studies remain a strong aspect of our reseach activities.

 Methods